gaehlerm/SoftwareEngineering/README.md

 Every few lines of code you wrote, you should consider refactoring them.
 It is not always necessary, tough it is by far the best moment.
 You still know what you just programmed and you might have an idea what there is left to improve.
 Additionally, you are always working on a tidy workplace which increases your productivity.
 Code that’s well taken care of is much easier to modify.

 As already mentioned above, you should always refactor the code you just wrote.
 This is the number one rule.
 Furthermore, you should stick to the boy scout rule: Leave the camp ground tidier than you found it.
 Always refactor a little bit more than you should have.
 This helps fighting the code entropy.
-This rule is also known as the boys scout rule.

 Refactor when you found a bug.
 Don’t just add a patch that might resolve the issue superficially.
 Search for the real source of the problem.
 Then consider if there is some redundant code that might need fixing, or better refactoring, as well.
 Find a good fix for the bug, possibly including some refactoring.

 If you add a feature, it may not really fit into the code.
-Most likely, because the code has not been cleaned up, or the other authors simply didn’t know how the code should look like.
+Most likely, because the code has not been cleaned up, or the other authors simply didn’t know how the code should look in the future.
 But now, as you’re adding this new feature, you’re smarter.
 You might have an idea how the code should really look like for the feature to fit in.
 Now don’t squeeze the feature into the existing code base.
 Refactor instead and make sure the new feature fits in smoothly.
 Altogether, this is less work.
 And especially the code will ultimately be in a much better condition.
+This was explained in the section on orthogonality.
+Write an adapter to make the feature fit neatly into the code base.

 Also, during code review you can do refactoring.
 Team up with the author of the code and do some pair programming.
 This is much more motivating than a normal review as there is better knowledge exchange and the output of the review is significantly increased.

 Generally, you should refactor code that you work with.
 In some cases, you may refactor code that you just walked by, but this should not be the rule.
 If there is no reason for you to touch that code at the time being, you shouldn’t refactor it.
 It is important in software engineering to know when to postpone some work and this is one of the cases.
 If no one works with a piece of code at the moment, there is no need to refactor right now.

-// is this redundant?

 Once in a while, you have to do a bigger refactoring.
 One that you don’t just do between writing a few lines of code, but it will take considerable efforts to get it done.
 You should probably discuss this topic with your work colleagues, opposite to the smaller refactorings that you just do by yourself.